CExA-project/ddc/docs/first_steps.md

 # Data allocation

 We allocate two 2D Chunks along the X and Y dimensions which will be used to map temperature to the domains' points at t and t+dt.
+When constructing the Chunks one can give an optional string to label the memory allocations.
+This helps debugging and profiling applications using the Kokkos tools, see also [Kokkos Tools](https://github.com/kokkos/kokkos-tools).

 \snippet heat_equation.cpp data allocation